Pathways of Professional Distinction

 We have a robust clinical educator curriculum within our residency program, and all of our residents participate in bedside teaching, lead conferences and didactic sessions, and moderate small group discussions.
 In addition, for those interested in a dedicated career in medical education, the Advanced Clinician Educator (ACE) program provides an opportunity to work with mentors in a tailored experience focused on developing teaching skills and building an educational portfolio.

-Prior residents include Saman Nematollahi (ID at Johns Hopkins), Benjamin Gallagher (primary care at Yale), Daniel Manson (pulm/crit at Columbia), and Jeffrey Larnard (ID at BIDMC).
-If you would like to hear more about ACE, please contact Subani Chandra, MD, at email@example.com.
+Prior residents include Saman Nematollahi (ID at Johns Hopkins), Benjamin Gallagher (primary care at Yale), Daniel Manson (pulm/crit at Columbia), Brian Reuland (pulm/crit at NYU), and Jeffrey Larnard (ID at BIDMC).
+If you would like to hear more about ACE, please contact Daniel Manson, MD at email@example.com.

 Healthcare Innovation Fellows